 - Zone Heating – With a very large home, you are able to set up supplemental zone heating which means you have multiple fireplaces in your home and only turn them on when that zone is being occupied so that you are using much less electricity to keep your large home warm.

 - Remote Control – Most electric fireplaces come with a very useful remote control or smartphone app so that you don’t even have to get up to turn your fireplace on or toggle additional features.

 - Flame Effect – High-end electric fireplaces capture the ambiance of a real fireplace with ultra-realistic flames to the point that many people who come to visit you at your home may never realize it is an electric fireplace in the first place.

 What electric fireplace varieties are there to choose from?

 Depending on your home layout, the size you have available, and your own personal preferences, there are many electric fireplace types available to you.
 Here are the common types of electric fireplaces:

 - Electric Mantle Fireplace – For a fireplace that looks the most like a traditional open-hearth fireplace, you would want to get one of these mantel packages for a flat wall.
 With these, you have the fireplace and a mantel that surrounds it.

 - Fireplace Corner position– These function just as well as your typical flat wall electric fireplace mantel package.
-The only difference you will experience here is that they are made to fit perfectly into the corner of a room rather than being installed up against an open area of your flat wall.
+The only difference you will find here is that they are made to fit perfectly into the corner of a room rather than being installed up against an open area of your flat wall.
 These can help save space as well as bring more focus into a corner-oriented room.

 - Wall Mount Fireplace – A wall mount unit allows you to hang your fireplace on the wall or even install it into a recessed wall so that your fireplace looks like it is completely embedded.
 The installation is slightly more involved than other units, but can still often be done without help from a professional.